Back to BLOG

 Credit card processing fees can be broken down into several key components:

 2. Assessment Fees: Charged by the card networks (Visa, MasterCard, etc.) for using their network.
-They are generally a small percentage of the transaction amount.some text
+They are generally a small percentage of the transaction amount.
+Range: 0.11% to 0.14% of the transaction amount.

 4. PCI Compliance Fees: To ensure your dental practice meets the Payment Card Industry Data Security Standards (PCI DSS), some providers may charge a fee.
-Compliance helps protect sensitive card information and reduces the risk of data breaches.some text
+Compliance helps protect sensitive card information and reduces the risk of data breaches.
+Range: $5 to $15 per month.

 5. Chargeback Fees: If a patient disputes a charge, the card issuer may issue a chargeback, which can incur additional fees for your practice.
-Chargebacks can also result in penalties if they occur frequently.some text
+Chargebacks can also result in penalties if they occur frequently.
+Range: $15 to $50 per chargeback.

 6. Monthly Fees: Some payment processors charge a monthly fee instead of, or in addition to, a percentage of the transaction volume.
-This fee is charged by the payment processor for account maintenance and customer service.some text
+This fee is charged by the payment processor for account maintenance and customer service.
+Range: $30 to $150 per month.

 Different Models for Charging Credit Card Processing Fees